snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/package-features/table-grants/index.md

 ### Granting usage on schemas
 In the case of some warehouses, users also need `usage` permissions on the schema a table is in to be able to access the data.
 We provide this functionality via a post-hook that grants usage on **any** schema interacted with during the `dbt run` to the users listed in `snowplow__grant_select_list`.

-:::caution
+:::danger

 Due to limitations with dbt, we are not able to scope this only to schemas interacted with by our package.
-This means if you any schemas in your top level project will also be have `usage` granted to these users.
+This means **ALL** schemas in the run will have `usage` granted to these users.

 :::